fal-works/p5js-templates/docs/use-ts-in-js.md

 }
 ```

-Now you can see Hover Information for p5.js functions.
+Now you can use hover information and code completion for p5.js functions.

 <img src="./images/screenshots/use-d-ts.png" alt="Use type declaration in JS files" title="Use type declaration in JS files" width="480" height="240">